ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 Source: ETECSA, http://www.etecsa.cu/internet\_conectividad/internet/

-When we visited ETECSA offices in Cuba to purchase temporary accounts, we were requested to provide our passports.
-Similarly, all other tourists and residents appeared to be providing their IDs when purchasing accounts.
-ETECSA employees though didn’t appear to be linking our IDs to the specific accounts that we were issued.
-Rather, it seemed that identification was requested merely to track how many ETECSA cards were issued per person.
-In total, we could only buy up to three cards each.
-This might be a strategy in an attempt to limit the reselling of ETECSA internet cards.
+The ETECSA offices in Cuba require a passport to purchase temporary accounts.
+All foreigners and residents were required to present ID, although they were not linked to the account numbers being issued.
+Rather, IDs are likely noted to track the volume of purchases, potentially allowing identification of resellers.

 While accounts should officially be purchased from the ETECSA offices, many temporary accounts are resold on the streets at higher prices.
 Some